camaraproject/EdgeCloud/code/API_definitions/Discovery/README.md

 - discover available MEC platforms, ranked by proximity to a UE.
 - read the state (availability and capabilities) of an operator's various MEC platforms.
-- register a service profile (a description of the developer's edge service) with the MEC operator
+- register a service profile (a description of the developer's edge service) with the MEC operator.
-- register the deployed service endpoints with the MEC operator, which allows the closest service endpoint to be discovered at runtime
+- register the deployed service endpoints with the MEC operator, which allows the closest service endpoint to be discovered at runtime.

 The API will also support the following capabilities:

-- events(such as change of status of a MEC platform or another event which could affect their service)
+- events(such as change of status of a MEC platform or another event which could affect their service).
 - subscription to notification of events.

-# Mapping to the list of intents
+## Mapping to the list of intents

 These APIs fulfil the ['discovery' intents](https://github.com/camaraproject/EdgeCloud/blob/main/documentation/SupportingDocuments/Harmonisation%20of%20APIs/describing%20and%20harmonising%20the%20Edge%20APIs.md)

 *Simple Edge Discovery* fulfils a single intent, "4.
 I can discover the closest MEC platform to a specific terminal (closest in terms of shortest network path)"

 *MEC Exposure and Experience Management* is a more comprehensive discovery API and fulfils the following intents: